 - 1. The City has adopted the State Building and Fire Codes, with amendments, as identified in SeaTac Municipal Code Title 13. - a.
 The City shall consider legislation to include a reference to the Port's Fire Codes identified in the Rules for Airport Construction.
-The Port's Fire Codes shall be applicable to developments located on all real property owned by the Port.
+The Port's Fire Codes shall be applicable to developments located on all real property owned by the Port. - 2.
+The Port shall utilize the following Building and Fire Codes as identified in SeaTac Municipal Code to implement the provisions of this Chapter:

-- 2. The Port shall utilize the following Building and Fire Codes as identified in SeaTac Municipal Code to implement the provisions of this Chapter: - a.
+- a.
 International Building Code SeaTac Municipal Code Chapter 13.110 Building Code - b.
 International Fire Code SeaTac Municipal Code Chapter 13.150.020 Fire Code. - c.
 The National Electrical Code. - d.
 City Clearing and Grading Code SeaTac Municipal Code Chapter 13.190. - e.
 International Mechanical Code SeaTac Municipal Code Chapter 13.160 Mechanical Code - f.
 Uniform Plumbing Code SeaTac Municipal Code Chapter 13.170 Plumbing Code - g.
 International Energy Conservation Code SeaTac Municipal Code Chapter 13.220 Energy Code - 3.
-When the City proposes to update Title 13 SeaTac Municipal Code, or the Port proposes to update the Rules for Airport Construction, both parties shall work collaboratively on proposed changes to these Codes to support continued implementation of the Codes.
+When the City proposes amendments to Title 13 of the SeaTac Municipal Code, or the Port proposes amendments to the Rules for Airport Construction, both Parties shall work collaboratively so any amendments support continued implementation of these Codes.